62teknologi/62seahorse/readme.md

 - MySql
 - Go

+# Table Naming Structure

+## Normal Tables
+Normal tables follow the naming convention of combining the module name and the moderation table name.

+Example:
+- Module: mod
+- Moderation Table: moderation
+- Naming: `mod_moderations`

+## Pivot Tables
+Pivot tables combine the moderation table name with the base table name.

+Example:
+- Moderation Table: moderation
+- Naming: `expense_moderations`

+## Sequence Tables
+Sequence tables include a sequence suffix in addition to the module and moderation table names.

+Example:
+- Module: mod
+- Moderation Table: moderation
+- Sequence Suffix: sequence
+- Naming: `mod_moderation_sequences`

+## User Tables
+User tables include the hardcoded term "user" in addition to the module and moderation table names.

+Example:
+- Module: mod
+- Moderation Table: moderation
+- Naming: `mod_moderation_users`

+This naming structure provides clarity and consistency for different types of tables within the database.
+Adjust the module, moderation table, and any additional suffixes according to your specific naming needs.

 ### Installation manual
 This installation manual will guide You to running the binary on Your ubuntu or mac terminal.